EqualifyEverything/equalify-schema/README.md

 4. Click 'Send'.

 ## Contributing
-STREAM is a standard created by hacking.
+Equalify Schema is a standard created by hacking.

-Anyone who wants to update STREAM can.
+Anyone who wants to update the Equalify Schema can.
 If you've identified a bug or have a suggestion, please fork this repository, make your changes, and submit a pull request.

 **Areas of Interest:**
 - Bug fixes
 - Support for new scans

 ## Why aren't we working with WAI?
+This schema has the potential to replace [EARL](https://www.w3.org/WAI/standards-guidelines/earl/), maintained by The Web Accessibility Initiative (WAI).

-The Web Accessibility Initiative (WAI) is an awesome organization building accessibility policy.
+WAI is an awesome organization building accessibility policy.

 Unfortunately, Equalify can't afford to participate in the policy-building processes that WAI encourages.
 Equalify is a small organization trying to do big things, and we only have so much time!

-STREAM is built to address the immediate needs of Equalify and contributors who want to join the development.
-As we find technical challenges, we update STREAM.
-Maybe at CSUN 2025, we'll present a paper showing the problems and solutions that STREAM addresses.
+Equalify Schema is built to address the immediate needs of Equalify and contributors who want to join the development.
+As we find technical challenges, we update Equalify Schema.
+Maybe at CSUN 2025, we'll present a paper showing the problems and solutions that Equalify Schema addresses.
 We welcome anyone working with WAI to take our project into something like a new version of [EARL](https://www.w3.org/WAI/standards-guidelines/earl/).

 ## Maintainers
-STREAM is maintained by [Equalify](http://github.com/equalifyEverything/).
+Equalify Schema is maintained by [Equalify](http://github.com/equalifyEverything/).
 Anyone else is welcome to contribute.

 **Interested in becoming a maintainer?**
 Submit a PR with your name in this section to join the cause.